nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/bootloader_keys.rst

 ************************

 Once a key has been generated, it can be used in a project by setting the :kconfig:option:`SB_CONFIG_BM_BOOTLOADER_MCUBOOT_SIGNATURE_KEY_FILE` sysbuild Kconfig option to the absolute path of the generated ``.pem`` key file.
+For most of the samples, you must create a :file:`sysbuild.conf` file in your application directory and add the sysbuild configuration here.
+You can also provide the sysbuild Kconfig option during compilation.

 .. _ug_bootloader_kmu: